QualiSystemsLab/QualiLab-CLI/README.md

 ## Synposis

-This package provides CLI functionality for use in Quali CloudShell field solutions.
+This package provides simple CLI functionality for use in Quali CloudShell field solutions.
+For a more comprehensive package, check out the [cloudshell-cli](https://github.com/QualiSystems/cloudshell-cli) package.

 ## Installation